reef-technologies/cookiecutter-rt-django/{{cookiecutter.repostory_name}}/README.md

 # AWS

-Initiate the infrastructure with terraform:
+Initiate the infrastructure with Terraform:
 TODO

 To push a new version of the application to AWS, just push to a branch named `deploy-$(ENVIRONMENT_NAME)`.